Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 What is a common issue with SCADA systems?
 - Many SCADA systems utilize legacy communication protocols that lack modern security features, making them vulnerable to unauthorized interception or tampering.

+What is the biggest security concern with breaking bigger applications down into microservices?
+- As applications are broken down into microservices, each service might need specific access controls, potentially complicating the permissions landscape.
+- Microservices often distribute data storage needs across services,
+- Microservices allow for independent deployments,
+- Microservices can actually increase the number of endpoints that need to be monitored,

+Which type of information is NOT typically found in metadata?
+- Metadata does **NOT** normally include the **file's extension.** The name of the user who created the file is often included as part of the file's metadata.
+This is crucial information during an investigation of unauthorized file access or alteration.
+- File size is a common piece of metadata.
+This could potentially be useful in an investigation if, for example, a file's size significantly changes without a clear reason.
+- Date and time of last modification is an integral part of metadata.
+This can help establish timelines of activity and identify any unexpected changes, which is crucial during an investigation.
 ## Secure ports
 FTPS: port 990
 SRTP: port 5004